Cogeneration (CHP, CCHP)

-Cogeneration systems also come in all sizes – very large ones such as might be located in a manufacturing facility or university campus to much smaller systems that fit into individual buildings (usually less than 1000 kilowatts).
+Cogeneration systems come in a wide range of capacities.
+Larger systems might be located in a manufacturing facility or university campus.
+Smaller systems (less than 1000 Kw) typically fit into individual buildings .
 Our portfolio consists of smaller systems we have retro-fitted into existing buildings – this is our wheelhouse and we are very good at it.

 This includes general preliminary assessments of the site, as well as detailed energy use analysis via building/energy management systems or our Tru-Use™ meters.
-This part of the process is where we Find the Fit for the facility; this is when we determine what type and capacity cogeneration will make the most sense for the facility.
+This part of the process is where we determine what type and capacity cogeneration will make the most sense for the facility.

-For the majority of our cogeneration projects implemented over the last 20 years, the main funding source has been provided through NYSERDA Project Opportunities (PONs).
+For the majority of our cogeneration projects implemented over the last 20 years, funding has been provided through NYSERDA.
 These were initially implemented to show cogeneration as an effective energy cost optimization option and, after the 2003 Northeast Blackout, to showcase cogeneration’s ability to provide effective and reliable stand-by power.
 These programs succeeded in establishing cogeneration as a “mainstream” energy system, and provided a depth of knowledge regarding the feasibility, design and implementation of cogeneration.
 They also resulted in the growing catalog of proven packaged cogeneration systems to chose from, in order to best match a facility’s needs.

-DSMEA has been involved in PPAs of various types since the start of the agreements, such as performance contracts; we typically serve as a consultant to the owner or manager of the facility.
+DSMEA has been involved in PPAs of various types, providing consulting services to the owner or manager of the facility.
 Our objective is to provide an impartial evaluation of the agreement, so that both parties will attain the benefits they “sign on” for with each other.
 While PPAs can seem very attractive to a facility needing significant work (but not wishing to spend the required capital), the details and terms must be carefully evaluated to ensure the agreement is not short-changing one party.

 Details of these agreements that we have found to be of primary concern include the equivalent cost offset within the facility by a cogeneration system (specifically, what boiler efficiency is used to calculate offset costs), how to verify the actual electrical offsets (demand and enegry), as well as the electrical offset cost.

-At the bottom line, DSMEA is an MEP (mechanical, electrical, and plumbing) engineering firm; on the same token, cogeneration systems are fundamentally a mechanical/electrical system.
-Before cogeneration, most of our work was with other building systems, like boiler and chillers, as well as the systems in individual apartments, like fan coils and heat pumps.
+DSMEA is an Mechanical engineering firm.
+In addition to cogeneration, much of our work is with other building systems like boiler and chillers, as well as the systems in individual apartments, like fan coils and heat pumps.

-Our focus on cogeneration does not change our focus on MEP engineering; the basics of cogeneration design are still MEP design, including piping, pumps, heat exchangers and power supply.
+Cogeneration systems are basically boilers that produce electricity and our focus on cogeneration does not change our focus on mechanical engineering.
 Many of our projects also include components such as supplemental boilers for heating and domestic hot water, and chillers to supplement/back-up the cogeneration system.
-No matter how much we tend to focus on the cogeneration side, the MEP side will always be the foundation of our work.

 In New York City, since Superstorm Sandy, maintaining basic/essential building systems has become a key objective to enable occupants to remain in their homes even during such outages.
 While Sandy really brought the idea of building resiliency into the mainstream of facility operation and design, NYSERDA has been requiring cogeneration systems funded through NYSERDA programs be capable of providing standby power to facilities since the Blackout of 2003.